- 100% Secure Payments & Shipping

 Research has shown that EGCG stimulates the Nrf2 anti-oxidant activity in immune cells, liver and intestinal cells (2, 3).
 Through this mechanism it also modulates cancer cell proliferation, differentiation, apoptosis, adhesion, angiogenesis and metasisis (4, 5).

 A study published in December 2004 in Cancer Research discussed how ECGC in green tea was able to decrease insulin-like growth factor-1 (IGF-1) while increasing levels of IGF binding protein-3, which binds IGF-1.
-This reduces the risk of breast, colon, prostate & lung cancer.
+This reduced the risk of breast, colon, prostate & lung cancer.
 It also inhibits key cancer survival proteins and reduces the expression of compounds associated with cancer metastasis (6).

 Turmeric - Curcumin:

 The orange Asian herb turmeric has been traditionally used for centuries by Ayurveda and Chinese medicine.
 Curcumin is the most powerful active anti-inflammatory compound within turmeric.
 Curcumin has been shown to be a powerful suppressor of chronic inflammatory mediated disease processes.